 When a financial asset is measured using the effective interest rate basis then net origination fee income is recognised over the life of the advance as part of Interest Income.
-Fees arising from the facilitation and servicing of note issuances are recognised in the consolidated statement of comprehensive income as the service is provided
+Fees arising from the facilitation and servicing of note issuances are recognised in profit and loss as the service is provided.